roundsToThree/librespot4pi/README.md

 - Edit `/src/config.json` to reflect your setup, the sink is a keyword to identify each USB/SPI sound card, use `pactl list sinks` to find the name of each and use an identifying keyword from the name
 - Launch with `npx ts-node src/app.ts` from the repo folder
 - If you want to run the screen, start a fullscreen webpage on the pi with the url in the next step (Arguments for chromium are towards the end of this readme)

+You can also change /etc/pulse/daemon.conf to set avoid resamplng and resampling to best quality

 ## Using the Web Interface
 Connect to ``http://localhost:5000?room=MyRoom`` where `MyRoom` is the name of your room in `config.json`.\